rafi1452/csharp-exercises/README.md

 # csharp-exercises

-Now that you know the basics of C#, try to write programs to solve the following:

 1. Find the sum of this convergent series by considering the first 10 terms: 1 + 2/7 + 3/72 + 4/73 + ...

 2. What's the difference between int and Int32?
 What would happen if you assign an int value to an Int16 data type?
 Write a program to show these differences.